What Is The Washington State Long Term Care Tax?

 When Must the Employee Have Long-Term Care Insurance In Place To Opt-Out?

-An employee who has private long-term care insurance before November 1, 2021, can apply to get an exemption from the premium assessment.
+An employee with private long-term care insurance before November 1, 2021, can apply for an exemption from the premium assessment.
 Employees now know that they only have a short time to buy this insurance.

 Opting Out Of The Washington State Long-Term Care Tax